 The statement of profit and loss reflects the Company's share of the results of operations of the Associate.
 Any change in OCI of those investees is presented as part of the Company's OCI.
 In addition, when there has been a change recognised directly in the equity of the associate, the Company recognises its share of any changes. when applicable, in the statement of changes in equity.
-Unrealised gains and losses resulting from transactions between the Company and the associate are eliminated to the extent of the interest in the associate that, in substance, form part of the Company's net investment the Associate). in the entity discontinues recognising its share of further losses.
+Unrealised gains and losses resulting from transactions between the Company and the associate are eliminated to the extent of the interest in the associate.

+If an entity's share of losses of an Associate equals or exceeds its interest in the associate (which includes any long term interest that, in substance, form part of the Company's net investment Associate). the discontinues recognising its share of further losses.
 Additional losses are recognised only to the extent that the Company has incurred legal or constructive obligations or made payments on behalf of the associate.
 If the Associate subsequently reports profits, the entity resumes recognising its share of those profits only after its share of the profits equals the share of losses not recognised.